MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue-via-cmdlets.md

 3)	You have purchased Microsoft Teams Phone
 4)	The agents, distribution lists and Teams channels referred to below have already been created

-Note:
-Teams Channel cmdlets are currently in preview and you need to install the XXX
+Note: The Teams Channel cmdlet is part of the Public Preview version of Teams PowerShell Module, for more information see [Install Teams PowerShell public preview](https://docs.microsoft.com/microsoftteams/teams-powershell-install#install-teams-powershell-public-preview) and also see [Microsoft Teams PowerShell Release Notes](https://docs.microsoft.com/microsoftteams/teams-powershell-release-notes).

-Users who already have Thte MicrosoftTeams module installed should Update-Module MicrosoftTeams to ensure the most up to date version
+Users who already have the MicrosoftTeams module installed should ````Update-Module MicrosoftTeams```` to ensure the most up to date version

 ## Scenario